stathisar/Medicane-Ianos/README.md

 sgarapostathis@alittlemap-research.gr

-December 11: Important Note: MatPlotLib seems to be using be default some kind of smoothing when generates the line plots.
-As a result the Figure 19 has some kind smoothing that is visible in Flickr.
-Since Flickr data start from 5th of September and in the plot the actual start is displayed as little earlier.
-While there is the spreadsheet used available and the script, upon re-execution matplotlib library still generates the figure with that smooth.
-Will be checked a little more.
-FYI though the data used and the developed script are located within the plots folder.
+December 11: Important Note: MatPlotLib seems to be using by default some kind of smoothing when generates the line plots.
+As a result the Figure 19 of the Article has some kind of smoothing that is visible in Flickr.
+Since Flickr dataset started from 5th of September 2020 and in the plot the actual start is displayed as little earlier.
+There is the spreadsheet available and the script, in the plots folder.
+Upon re-execution matplotlib library still generates that figure with the same smooth (there is the attached image in the folder).
+It will be checked a little more.